abinash124/OnlineShoppingCart/README.md

 To run the Node application locally in your machine:

 - Clone the repository.
-- Install the require dependencies - `npm install`
+- Install all the required dependencies - `npm install`
 - Install MongoDB Community Edition ([instructions](https://docs.mongodb.com/manual/installation/#tutorials)) and run it by executing `mongod`
 - `npm run dev` to start the local server